rayniel95/rayniel95.github.io/docs/work_experience/datamart/bci_pagos.en.md

 - Received issues found by others team members to be fixed for me before users reported them.
 - Validated REST API functionality and contract compliance using Postman, ensuring endpoints met expected request/response specifications.
 - Implemented AWS AppSync endpoints and connected them to REST API endpoints to execute backend workflows.
-- Built a secure, custom, serverless OTP (One-Time Password) service using AWS Lambda and DynamoDB with TTL-based expiration.
+- Built a secure, custom, serverless OTP (One-Time Password) service using AWS Lambda, DynamoDB, Node.js (Typescript) and Python with TTL-based expiration.
-- Implemented an endpoint to retrieve users from different groups using AWS Lambda and Lambda PowerTools, improving code quality and readability.
+- Implemented an endpoint to retrieve users from different groups using AWS Lambda, Lambda PowerTools and Python improving code quality and readability.
 - Implemented multiple Python scripts to process and manipulate large JSON payloads and structured datasets, supporting core system functionality.
 - Checked the correctness of the data stored in the database using multiple SQL queries.
 - Validated the data flow by querying the database with multiple SQL queries to check the data stored.